Matsu-0/MasterDetector/README.md

-# ARM: Auto-Regression Model and domain constraints
+# ARM: Auto-Regression Model and Domain Constraints Data Repairer

 Anomaly detection and error repair for **multivariate time series** using master data.
 The method combines auto-regressive prediction with k-NN search over master data to detect and repair anomalies.